accoffin12/-streaming-05-smart-smoker/README.md

 After the question is answered the script will run.
 Watch the terminal carefully, you should see the log message for each of the three columns flash through eventually.
 The sleep time was set to 30 seconds so it may take some time to run through the entire CSV.

-The terminal when running should look like this prior to adding the variable messages to each of the logging statements.
+The terminal when running should look like this before adding the variable messages to each of the logging statements.
 ![R1ProducerV1SendMessages.PNG](/ScreenShots/R1ProducerV1SendMessage.PNG)

 # 9. Results
-This is the final output, complete with message added to the logging data.
+This is the final output, complete with a message added to the logging data.

 ![R2ProducerV1SendMessage.PNG](/ScreenShots/R2Producerv1SendMessage.PNG)

 1 = Producer Code Being Run,
 2 = Activer Terminal Processing Data,
 3 = Log

 # 10. References
+Module 5.1: Guided Producer Design: [https://nwmissouri.instructure.com/courses/60464/pages/module-5-dot-1-guided-producer-design?wrap=1](https://nwmissouri.instructure.com/courses/60464/pages/module-5-dot-1-guided-producer-design?wrap=1)

+Module 5.2: Guided Producer Implementation: [https://nwmissouri.instructure.com/courses/60464/pages/module-5-dot-2-guided-producer-implementation?wrap=1](https://nwmissouri.instructure.com/courses/60464/pages/module-5-dot-2-guided-producer-implementation?wrap=1)

+streaming-04-multiple-consumers by Dr. Case [https://github.com/denisecase/streaming-04-multiple-consumers](https://github.com/denisecase/streaming-04-multiple-consumers)